Michael Gelling OBE, CIHM (Hon) (Chairman)

 Martyn Kingsford OBE TD FRICS FCIH

-Martyn has been a Trustee of TAROE Trust since March 2014.
+Martyn has been a Trustee of TAROE Trust since 2014 and before then was Honorary Policy Advisor for TAROE from 2000.

 Irene Bannon MBE